Is EngSci For Me?

 Goldring Centre for High-Performance Sports

-Goldring Centre for High-Performance Sports is the gym that facilitates training for most varsity athletics programs.
+Goldring Centre for High-Performance Sports is the gym that facilitates training for most Varsity Blues athletics programs.
 It has a 2,000-seat, internationally rated fieldhouse for basketball, volleyball, and other court sports.
-It is close to one of the outdoor fields, and it has nice big windows, so you get a beautiful view while exercising.
+It is close to one of the outdoor fields, and it has nice big windows, that provide a beautiful view while exercising.
 It is also used as a teaching facility and includes a state-of-the-art strength and conditioning centre, fitness studio, sports medicine clinic, and research and teaching laboratories.

 Many programs and classes offered at the Athletic Centre are also offered at the Goldring Centre.
 When browsing programs on the Faculty of Kinesiology and Physical Education KPE’s website, check the Location(s) and Schedule sections to see if a particular program is offered at the Goldring Centre.